bz99bz/M-3/README.md

 M<sup>3</sup>-20M (Multi-Modal Molecular dataset) is designed to support AI-driven drug design and discovery.
 It provides an unprecedented scale that highly benefits the training or fine-tuning of large models for superior performance in drug design and discovery tasks.

 ## Features
--**Scale**: Contains over 20 million molecules, 71 times more than the largest existing dataset.
+- **Scale**: Contains over 20 million molecules, 71 times more than the largest existing dataset.
--**Comprehensive Modalities**:
+- **Comprehensive Modalities**:
--One-dimensional SMILES strings
+- One-dimensional SMILES strings
--Two-dimensional molecular graphs
+- Two-dimensional molecular graphs
--Three-dimensional molecular structures
+- Three-dimensional molecular structures
--Physicochemical properties
+- Physicochemical properties
--Text descriptions
+- Text descriptions
--**Diverse Applications**: Supports various downstream tasks such as molecule generation, molecular property prediction, lead optimization, virtual screening, pharmacokinetics modeling, and drug-target interaction prediction.
+- **Diverse Applications**: Supports various downstream tasks such as molecule generation, molecular property prediction, lead optimization, virtual screening, pharmacokinetics modeling, and drug-target interaction prediction.
 Dataset Details
 M<sup>3</sup>-20M integrates data from multiple sources to provide a comprehensive view of each molecule.
 Here’s what you can find in the dataset: